Heavy Metals

 Aluminium (Al) is a harmful heavy metal that can pose health risks to the human body.
 Exposure to excessive levels of aluminium, often through diet or environmental sources, has been linked to neurotoxicity and may be associated with conditions such as Alzheimer's disease.
 Monitoring and reducing aluminium exposure is important for supporting overall health and well-being.

-Cadmium is a highly toxic heavy metal with no beneficial function in the human body.
-Prolonged exposure can lead to serious health issues, including kidney damage, bone demineralization, and an increased risk of cancer.
-Cadmium accumulates in the body over time, making even low-level exposure a concern for long-term health....
+Cadmium (Cd) is a toxic heavy metal that has no beneficial role in the human body.
+Prolonged exposure to cadmium can cause serious health issues, including kidney damage, weakened bones, and an increased risk of cancer.
+Because cadmium accumulates in the body over time, even low-level exposure is a concern for long-term health.

 Cobalt is an essential trace mineral found as part of vitamin B12, which is crucial for nerve function, red blood cell production, and DNA synthesis.
 It is required in very small amounts, and a deficiency can cause symptoms similar to those of vitamin B12 deficiency.
 While necessary for good health, excessive exposure to cobalt can be harmful, potentially affecting the heart, lungs, and thyroid.